fbpx

 Photographs by: Gilbert Wimbe

-Scholarships, mentorships, and a community of business leaders made it possible for William to not only return to school but to work with organizations to inspire other children in his country to reach for their dreams.
+Scholarships, mentorships, and a community of business leaders made it possible for William to not only return to school but also to work with organizations to inspire other children in his country to reach for their dreams.

 Graphic of wiggly black line